TomisinJ/bank-tech-test/README.md

 As a user,
 So that I know my bank balance
-I want to view my statement
+I want to view my balance

 As a user,
 So that I can save my money